umesha316/smart-campus-hub/README.md

 # smart-campus-hub
-A Smart Campus Hub is a unified digital platform that connects and manages all aspects of a university or school
+A Smart Campus Hub is a unified digital platform that connects and manages all aspects of a university